rkaunismaa/NaturalLanguageProcessingWithTransformers/README.md

 1:49PM Wow ... so I renamed Data2/HuggingFace to Data2/HuggingFace_ then reran this notebook ...
 AND IT STILL RUNS!
 So where I thought the models were being saved to is wrong! ...
 Are they being saved into the container??

+### Monday, October 31, 2023

+Installed the 4090, and now notebooks 05 and 06 run just fine.
+Nice!